The Rise of Experiential Marketing: Creating Memorable Moments in Hospitality

 Marriott International has begun using AI technology to improve the guest experience and offer more personalization.
 The chain has experimented with AI-powered assistants that allow guests to control room settings like lighting and temperature with voice commands.

 Marriott also has AI-powered concierge services at select Renaissance Hotels called RENAI.
 The tech helps connect guests to local experiences handpicked for them.
-Marriott has advertised RENAI as akin to having a well-connected local giving you recommendations, but they’re available 24/7 from the convenience of your smartphone.
+Marriott has advertised RENAI as akin to having a well-connected local who gives you recommendations, but they’re available 24/7 from the convenience of your smartphone.

 The Benefits of Experiential Marketing for Hospitality Businesses